 The High Cost of Credit Card Debt

 Carrying credit card debt can be expensive, especially on high balances.
-As interest rates creep higher, the cost of carrying credit card debt will also go higher.
+As interest rates creep higher, the cost of carrying credit card debt also increases.
 The majority of credit cards have a variable annual percentage rate, meaning the APR changes based on an underlying rate that’s indirectly tied to the Federal funds rate.
-Many credit cards use the prime rate published by the Wall Street Journal as the index rate.
-Each time the Fed raises interest rates, credit card interest rates soon follow typically rising by the same amount as the Federal funds rate increase.
+Many credit cards use the prime rate as the index rate.
+Each time the Fed raises interest rates, credit card interest rates soon follow, typically rising by the same amount as the Federal funds rate increase.

 There are also some regional trends with average credit card debt.
-States in the Southeast and West Coast have a higher average credit card debt and Midwestern states tend to carry lower average credit card debt.
+States in the Southeast and East Coast have a higher average credit card debt, and Midwestern states tend to carry lower average credit card debt.
 Salaries and cost of living could play a role in the amount of credit card debt in various regions across the United States.

 Tactics for Paying Off Credit Card Debt

-States carrying the most credit card debt will have a harder time paying off credit card balances and will pay more interest in the process of doing so.
-Still, considering the potential for rate increases, paying off credit card debt sooner rather than later will be beneficial.
+Those who carry the most credit card debt will have a harder time paying off credit card balances and will pay more interest in the process of doing so.
+Still, considering the potential for future rate increases based on the Federal funds or prime rates, paying off credit card debt sooner rather than later will be beneficial.

 Use a Balance Transfer Card

 Consolidating debt with a balance transfer credit card can make it easier to pay off high interest rate balances.
 The best balance transfer credit cards have long 0% interest promotional periods and even extend the promotional rate to new purchases.

 During the promotional period, you won't have any finance charges added to your balance so your payments are more effective.
 The danger is in running up a large balance with the false feeling of "easy money" and then facing escalating interest payments.
 Also, this only works if you stop using the credit cards you paid off with the 0% offer.

 Pay More Than the Minimum